illuminated-g/endigit-squarebattle/README.md

 ### What is this repository for? ###

-* Squarebattle is a game written in LabVIEW where you create your own squares to compete against other peoples squares in the arena.
+* SquareBattle is a game written in LabVIEW where you create your own squares to compete against other peoples squares in the arena.

 ### How do I get set up? ###